-Last spring a movie pricked Elijah’s interest in Jules Verne, and he told me he’d like for his first English credit for high school to be science fiction literature.
+Last spring, a movie pricked Elijah’s interest in Jules Verne, and he told me he’d like for his first English credit to be a science fiction literature class.
 I told him that was doable, and the researching began.
-I even had the opportunity to pick Jan Bloom’s brain at the Midwest Homeschool Convention, and I want to give her a public "thank you" for some amazing suggestions.

 I wasn’t sure how to structure the class, but I did want to run with Elijah’s idea and let him have some input.
 We decided on three components: a required reading list, an optional reading list, and two projects.
 I used this record keeping form to track grades and progress throughout the time he spent on the course.
 You can type right on the form.

 If you’d like to see a sample, you can take a peek at this completed form.

 Based on Elijah’s desire to read Jules Verne plus my desire to discuss some books with him, I compiled this list, and he gave me a thumb’s up.